Antaris/RazorEngine/doc/Upgrading.md

 The new `IRazorEngineService` interface, which replaces the old `ITemplateService` interface has a lot of extension methods which can be summarized:

+> You need to open the `RazorEngine.Templating` namespace to be able to use the extension methods.

 * `Parse` is now called `RunCompile`

 * The default methods (`Run`, `Compile` and `RunCompile`) have `ITemplateKey` and `TextWriter` parameters.